shimakamali/Lpic1/README.md

 - `-i` : Interactive — asks before overwriting files.
 - `-u` : Only copy when the source is newer than the destination.

+cd change directory
+To use `cd` on a directory, you must have execute (`x`) permission on that directory.